servicetitan/Stl.Fusion/docs/tutorial/Intro.md

 relying on MobX, i.e. don't even try to replicate the fancy "Transparent abstraction" concept we have on server.

-This is the original reason I ditched the idea to even try implementing a JavaScript client and bet on Blazor.
+This is the original reason I ditched the idea of even trying to implement a JavaScript client and bet on Blazor.

 > Though you're welcome to try doing this - and I'll be happy to help!

-And that's how I learned **Blazor is absolutely amazing!** I am talking about the client-side Blazor, i.e. its WebAssembly part, though I am absolutely sure server-side Blazor isn't any worse, I just it just wasn't the right fit for what I tried to accomplish, so I didn't play with it yet.
+And that's how I learned **Blazor is absolutely amazing!** I am talking about the client-side Blazor, i.e. its WebAssembly part, though I am absolutely sure server-side Blazor isn't any worse, it just wasn't the right fit for what I tried to accomplish, so I didn't play with it yet.